easyquery/DotNetSamples/AspNetCore/Razor-Mvc/Mvc.DataFiltering.Auth/README.md

 # Mvc.DataFiltering.Auth

-An ASP.NET Core (.NET 8) MVC project that implements the [data-filtering scenario](https://korzh.com/demo/easyquery-asp-net-core-razor/data-filtering) for a multi-user application with authentication.
+An ASP.NET Core (.NET 8) MVC project that implements the [data-filtering scenario](https://demo.korzh.com/data-filtering) for a multi-user application with authentication and a database query storage.

 It extends the basic `Mvc.DataFiltering` sample with: